platers/obsidian-linter/docs/readme_template.md

 Pull requests are welcome, especially for new rules.

+1. Clone the repository
+2. Run `npm ci` to install dependencies
-To add a new rule, edit `rules.ts`.
+3. Add a new rule in `rules.ts`.

-Run `npm test` to test the plugin.
+4. Run `npm run compile` to build, generate documentation, and test the plugin.

+Run `npm test` to run tests.
 Run `npm run docs` to generate the documentation.

 ## Rules